margaretmf/margaretmf.github.io/resume.md

 Data Analyst
 April 2016 - Present
 * Owning data management, exploratory data analysis, task management, dashboard creation, and business analysis work
+* Developing a Jira board and project structure for task management to log work hours and understand work behavior
 * Streamlining reporting processes by writing R functions and packages for up to 560 data points for 9 online programs
 * Creating dashboards using Tableau and R to report strategic impact of programs and reduce future work on the same reports
 * Clustering data, evaluating clusters with validation metrics, and characterizing clusters